intel-analytics/ipex-llm-tutorial/ch_1_Introduction/README.md

 ```bash
 pip install bigdl-llm[all]
 ```
-Python 3.9 and conda are recommended for installing BigDL-LLM.
-Read [Chapter 2: Quick Start]() to learn more about the best practices.
+Python 3.9 and conda are recommended before installing BigDL-LLM.
+Read [Chapter 2: Enviroment Setup](../ch_2_Environment_Setup/README.md) to learn more about the best practices for preparing your environment.

 ## What's Next